|

 Each workshop focuses on a specific genre of song.
 In one room,

-you can sing bluegrass and old-time songs.
+you can sing country and old-time songs.
 In another, you will

-sing gospel and blues.
+sing songs of heartbreak and love.
 In another, you can practice harmony singing.

 Some workshops will include basic instruction, but the majority